0b10/notes/dev/interactive-design/the-lean-product-playbook/README.md

       * Recursively enquiring about answers until you hit an atomic need -- go deep
       * This can simplify the hypothesis (common root), or reveal a set of related needs -- needs that must be addressed together
   * Importance and satisfaction are used to assess opportunity -- further research and development
+  * Satisfaction is measured against the competition, the lower the satisfaction, the greater the opportunity should be.
 * [Frameworks][customer-discovery-frameworks]
   * Plot importance/satisfaction
   * Use to track progress, and reveal opportunity